WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can make the flow of the integration with lambda asynchronous.
 To do this, the integration **must be of `custom` type, not the `proxy` one**

+#### API Keys

+- opaque tokens you can use **with combination of usage plans** to enforce throttling and quotas for your API.

+- these **should NOT be used for authentication or authorization**.

+  - they never expire

+  - they are not encrypted

 #### Usage Plans

 - enable you to create throttling / quota limits per key group.
 This **enables you to create a tier architecture for your API**, like `Bronze`, `Silver`, `Gold` tiers.

+- you can **associate an API key with an usage plan**.

+  - if you return the API key in the authorizer, the user who is using that API key will also use a given usage plan.

+  - **keep in mind that, if you use Cognito, you have to implement the Authorizer on your own**.
+You must return a given API key to the authorizer and you cannot do it with the built-in Cognito authorizer.

 - using **AWS Marketplace** you can **register your API** and effectively **monetize your API using usage plans**.